Things to do in Campeche: Mexico’s cotton candy city

 They were right Campeche is an absolutely stunning UNESCO World Heritage site that has surprisingly few tourists, they really don’t know what they are missing.
+Surrounded by some major Mexican archaeological sites it’s worth spending a few days in the area.

-We drove down the Ruta Puuc from Merida to Campeche which took around 4 hours.
+The State of Campeche is just down the Ruta Puuc from Merida to Campeche which took around 4 hours.
 We found Campeche itself to be relatively easy to drive although there are a lot of one-way narrow streets.
 Campeche is located in the state of Campeche on the Gulf of Mexico.

 Campeche centre is Old Town this historic site earned a UNESCO designation because of the old town with its fortifications and outer walls designed to defend against Pirate attacks.

-What to see in Campeche
+Things to do in Campeche City

-The beautiful streets of Old Town are a fabulous pastel coloured sorbet.
+The beautiful streets of Old Town are a fabulous pastel-coloured sorbet.
 The old cobblestones and simply perfect little shops make for wandering and lusting after cool stuff a must-do.

 Take a peek into some of these colonial beauties and marvel at the amazingly detailed plaster ceilings and stunning staircases.